-1 Case Studies of Hydraulic Mining Operations
+1 Case Studies of Hydraulic Mining Operations - Attachment A

-A review of six hydraulic mining operations was documented, with five involved in the relocation of mine tailings.
+A review of six hydraulic mining operations was documented with five involved in the relocation of mine tailings.
 As expected, all the operations varied considerably in their applicability to the Faro project and in their success.
-The review is included in full as Attachment A.